YUQI-JIANG/Network-verification-and-testing/README.md

 These artifacts support traceability and reproducibility:

-1. configs/ and topology/ define the Batfish snapshot;
+1. configs/ and topology/ define the Batfish snapshot.

-2. raw_output.txt stores intermediate verification results;
+2. raw_output.txt stores intermediate verification results.

 3. grade.json stores structured grading results.

-## Main Outputs

-The repository includes example outputs such as:

-1. routing_questions.xml – Moodle compatible question export

-2. routing_questions_meta.json – structured topology and question metadata

-3. grading_results.csv – grading results across question instances

-4. moodle_import_total.csv – CSV export for Moodle grade import

-5. grade.json – structured result for a single question instance

 ## Moodle Integration

 This repository includes a proof-of-concept integration into a Moodle-based teaching workflow:

-Questions are exported as Moodle-compatible XML;
+- Questions are exported as Moodle-compatible XML

-Student answers are processed automatically;
+- Student answers are processed automatically

-Final grades are exported as CSV for Moodle import.
+- Final grades are exported as CSV for Moodle import

 ## Thesis Context